qywu/Chinese-GPT/README.md

 However, please notice that currently the performance still cannot match the original English GPT-2 model for various reasons.
 This can be that OpenAI has done better text filtering and has a dataset with better quality.
 Also, they have trained their model for about 300 GPU days at least.
 But the model here can be a good starting point if you want to apply it for substream tasks.

+## Features

+This repository contains a rewritten cached Transformed based on BERT, which is the same technique used in GPT-2 implementation.
+It can cache the intermediate results, and therefore save the compuation time and memory during the decoding stage.

+Also, a CUDA kenerl version of GELU activation function is provided.
+You have to insatll [Cupy](https://github.com/cupy/cupy) to use it.
+You can check [cuda_gelu](https://github.com/qywu/Chinese-GPT/blob/master/chinese_gpt/cuda_gelu.py) for the implementation.

 ## Installation
 Before using it, you might want to install the requirements first.